-Scorsese, whose work with the likes of Taxi Driver, Raging Bull, Goodfellas and more has led him to becoming one of the most significant and influential filmmakers of all time, is also a keen historian of the art and an avid student of film.
+Scorsese, whose work on the likes of Taxi Driver, Raging Bull, Goodfellas and more has led him to become one of the most significant and influential filmmakers of all time, is also a keen historian of the art and an avid student of film.

 With a career spanning more than 50 years, Scorsese’s frequent use of slow motion, long tracking shots and running a trend in his lead female actors, his work has also included nods to some of his idols like Alfred Hitchcock and more.

 Tending to stick closer to the genres of crime thrillers and verging away into thrillers which lean towards psychological and drama, Scorsese has successfully cracked the area of biographical sports features with huge critical and box office success.

 One area Scorsese has yet to enter is the field of horror, a genre which dates back to the 1890s and a period of time that is relative to the beginning of the history of film.
 As aforementioned, Scorsese is a keen historian and has tracked the genre closely throughout his life.

 As part of an interview with Daily Beast, Scorsese was asked to pick 11 of his favourite horror films of all time.
 Perhaps predictably, Hitchcock’s 1960 effort Psycho makes into the pile, as does work from Stanley Kubrick, Lewis Allen, Robert Wise and more.